TeacherGaming/slate/source/includes/sdk_unitycsharp.md

 Our current SDK requires Unity 4.0.0f7 or later.
 If you need an SDK for an earlier version of Unity please contact us.
 ### First steps
 * TeacherGaming will send you a .unitypackage with the latest SDK and assets.
-* Import the package by selecting “Assets -> Import package -> Custom package” in Unity.
+* Import the package by selecting “Assets -&gt; Import package -&gt; Custom package” in Unity.
 * Attach the SDK script to a GameObject that is not deleted during the game.
-The script is located in “TGAGameSpecific/” folder and is named TGASDK<yourgamenamehere>.cs
+The script is located in “TGAGameSpecific/” folder and is named TGASDK&lt;yourgamenamehere&gt;.cs
 * Updating the SDK and assets can usually be done by simply importing new package and updated files will automatically be detected.
 	* If you are having problems and would like to try a complete reimport of the SDK, you can delete the following directories & files before importing the package
 		* TGA